 Buckhorn Wash Pictograph panel is an extensive rock art panel located in the San Rafael Swell area of Utah, about two hours north of Moab.
-The panel is right next to the road so one can easily drive up and see the pictographs, no hiking required.
+This impressive panel is right next to the road so one can easily drive up and see the pictographs, no hiking required.
+Buckhorn Wash Pictograph is one of the best roadside pictograph panels in all of Utah.
 We stopped at the panel while driving from the Salt Lake City airport.
 The stop made for a great way to breakup the 4 hour drive and didn’t not add to much to the time in the car.

 If you are considering a Moab adventure we would recommend checking out the town homes at Moab Adventure Condo.
 We stayed with them and it was so nice to have room to relax and not be stuck in a cramped hotel room.
 Since the cost of the rental was split between two families it actually ended up being cheaper than a hotel room and much nicer.
 Not to mention the pool and hot tub were just sets from our condo.